AlexKrois/TwitchRewardPlayer/README.md

 172.26.32.1 is the default IP if you're on WSL.

 The port can be found in OBS (Tools -> Websocket Settings) - should be 4444 by default.

+5. On Twitch, add a Redemption, where people can write stuff -> Copy the name

+It doesn't matter what you set the name to, you will get asked about the name after.

+Also, if you've entered a wrong name you can delete the line REWARD_ID=xxxx in the .env file and you will get asked again.

 ---